dscott427/nd0191-c2-React-Redux-project-polls/README.md

 Please use the following commands to install, run, and test the project
 * npm install - update npm packages
 * npm start - Run the application
-* npm test - Run the tests
+* npm run test - Run the tests

 ## Data